-^{}The variable to fixed remuneration ratio as at 31 December 2019 was 18%
+^{}The variable to fixed remuneration ratio as at 31 December 2020 was 20% which is below the maximum allowable limit of 100%.

 Companies are required to disclose the number of natural persons that are remunerated €1mln or more per financial year, in pay brackets of €1mln, including their job responsibilities, the business area involved and the main elements of salary, bonus, long-term award and pension contribution.
 Nevertheless, currently there are no natural persons at the Group that are remunerated €1mln or more per financial year and as such the above disclosure is not applicable.
-No sign-on payments have been awarded during 2019, while no severance payments were paid during the year.
+No sign-on payments have been awarded during 2020, while no severance payments were paid during the year.
 Furthermore, aggregate remuneration analyzed by business area for the Group and its significant subsidiary is presented below: